A self-guided walking tour of murals and street art in Kyiv (Kiev), an open-air art gallery.

 This is also a good place to find a spot to rest for a while or grab a coffee or soft drink from one of the coffee carts.

-If you’ve seen enough street art or want to save some for another day, there’s a handy cut through the park to St Andrews Cathedral, at the top of Andriyivsky Uzviz, from where you can explore Podil, Kiev’s Old Town.
+If you’ve seen enough street art or want to save some for another day, there’s a handy cut through the park to St Andrews Cathedral, at the top of Andriyivsky Uzviz, from where you can explore Podil, Kyiv’s Old Town.
 (Of course, there is yet more street art in the old town too!).

 If you’re hungry for more street art, get back on track by continuing along Velyka Zhytomyrska Street until you reach another huge, surreal, and colourful piece.